 This also should make us wonder at those people who delight in saying something offensive, just to create an to be able to add, with a wink and a nod, “Well, I guess I’m just not politically correct!”

 To return to my question: Should a Christian be politically correct?
 Perhaps I have led you on, reader, since I regard the question as illegitimate.
 I refuse to answer and urge you not to answer, because it is not the question that God asks me, either today or on Judgment Day.
 Why should I let someone besides God design the question and then tell me to answer Yes or No?
 Christians should not allow themselves to be pulled into the world’s paradigm by saying “now then, should I be PC or not PC?”
-They will not look at the world’s highway and instinctively hug to one side of the road.
+They must not look at the world’s highway and instinctively hug to one side of the road.
 Rather they will reject the world’s right to define the rules of the road.
 They will not, as Paul put it, “conform any longer to the pattern of this world” (Rom 12:2), and that’s ANY pattern from any direction.
 They will try to speak the truth as they understand truth, period.
 If the truth comes out sounding anti-PC, then there you have it.
 If that truth sounds a little too PC, so be it: God does not care about human definitions, and neither should we.

 PS – Liberal Christians act the same way, and “liberal reactionary” is I think a real animal, but they can tidy up their own house.